About Gadsden County

 Law Enforcement & Arrests

 Gadsden County Sheriff's Office, led by Sheriff Morris A. Young, is the primary law enforcement agency for unincorporated areas and provides countywide services including patrol, investigations, and detention operations.
-The main office is located at 21 East Jefferson Street in Quincy, Florida 32351, and can be reached for The official website is www.gadsdensheriff.org.
+The main office is located at 21 East Jefferson Street in Quincy, Florida 32351, and can be contacted through the office’s website.
+The official website is www.gadsdensheriff.org.

-• Municipal law enforcement includes the Quincy Police Department, which serves Gadsden County Seat, and the Chattahoochee Police Department, which provides services for that county.
+• Municipal law enforcement includes the Quincy Police Department, which serves the county seat, and the Chattahoochee Police Department, which provides services

 • Under Florida Statute 119.07, the Florida Public Records Law, arrest records are generally accessible to the public upon request.